-ACS uses a very aggressive search that focuses from the very beginning around the best-so-far tour T^{bs} .
-In other words, it generates tours that differ only in a relatively small number of arcs from the best-so-far tour T^{bs} .
-This is achieved by choosing a large value for q_0 in the pseudorandom proportional action choice rule [see equation (3.10)], which leads to tours that have many arcs in common with the best-so-far tour.
+ACS uses a very aggressive search that focuses from the very beginning around the best-so-far tour $T^{bs}$ .
+In other words, it generates tours that differ only in a relatively small number of arcs from the best-so-far tour $T^{bs}$ .
+This is achieved by choosing a large value for $q_0$ in the pseudorandom proportional action choice rule [see equation (3.10)], which leads to tours that have many arcs in common with the best-so-far tour.
 An interesting aspect of ACS is that while arcs are traversed by ants, their associated pheromone is diminished, making them less attractive, and therefore favoring the exploration of still unvisited arcs.
-Local updating has the effect of lowering the other ants in their remaining steps for completing a tour.
+Local updating has the effect of lowering the pheromone on visited arcs so that they will be chosen with a lower probability by the other ants in their remaining steps for completing a tour.
 As a consequence, the ants never converge to a common tour, as is also shown in figure 3.8.